+The underwriting discounts and commissions are equal to the public offering price per share of common stock less the amount paid by the underwriters to us per share of common stock.
+No underwriting discounts or commissions will be paid to the underwriters with respect to the \$15.0 million of shares expected to be purchased by Sanofi in this offering.
 The following table shows the public offering price, the underwriting discounts and commissions that we are to pay the underwriters and the proceeds, before expenses, to us in connection with this offering.
 Such amounts are shown assuming both no exercise and full exercise of the underwriters' option to purchase additional shares.

-Per S Per Share otal
+Per S hare Total

+Without With Without Without

-Without Option to Purchase Additional Shares With Option to Purchase Additional Shares Without Option to Purchase Additional Shares Without Option to Purchase Additional Shares
+Option to Option to Option to Option to

+Purchase Purchase Purchase Purchase

+Additional Additional Additional Additional

+Shares Shares Shares Shares

 Public offering price \$ \$ \$ \$

 Underwriting discounts and commissions paid by us \$ \$ \$ \$

 Proceeds to us, before expenses \$ \$ \$ \$